Trust Dental Care Tijuana

-Set of adult teeths have teeth names and numbers based on their arch, class, type, and side.
+A set of adult teeth has teeth names and numbers based on their arch, class, type, and side.
 On the other hand, children have 20 primary teeth and start to grow their first actual teeth by the age of 6.
+Humans have two sets of teeth: primary or baby teeth and permanent or adult teeth.
+The collection of teeth that replaces primary teeth is called a succedaneous or permanent dentition dental numbering system.
+Understanding teeth names and numbers helps dentists and patients communicate effectively about oral health and treatments.

-It’s recommended to see a dental professional as soon as the child turns a year old.
+It’s recommended that children see a dental professional as soon as they turn one year old.
 A dentist can better explain teeth names and numbers so you can identify them.
-It is essential to see a dentist if your child does not start to get teeth within the year.
+See a dentist if your child does not start to get teeth within the year.
+The first visit will get your child familiar with the dentist.
+Healthy development is vital to appropriately developing the child’s nutrition and speech.

 The four classes of teeth include incisors, canines, premolars, and wisdom teeth.